andewx/resume/README.md

 ### Phone: +8210-7412-3038
 ### Email: brian.michael.anderson@gmail.com

-Capable engineer eager to improve software with attention to detail, performance/architectural knowledge, and excellent organizational skills.
-Clear understanding of Software Development Lifecycle and continuous improvement processes.
-Knowledgeable across a broad range of languages, with a preference for more system oriented implementations/ backend architecture, willing to fully learn and grow in whatever environment is given.
-My work experience is with the United States Air Force for 8 years.
-However I have been committed to learning and staying upto date with latest development practices and methodologies.
+Capable engineer eager to work and be a part of your team, has adequate performance/architectural knowledge, and excellent organizational skills.
+Clear understanding of Software Development Lifecycle and build management tools.
+Knowledgeable across a broad range of languages, with a preference for more system oriented imperative languages but a tacit understanding of functional languages such as Javascript/Haskell.
+My work experience is with the United States Air Force for 9 years as an Enlisted Meteorologist while pursuing my undergraduate CS degree.
+I have been stationed in the United Kingdom, Guam, Japan, Korea & Germany and am currently serving as an AD TSgt.

 ## ``SKILLS``

-- Project management processes
+- VCS Project Management
-- Interpersonal Communication
+- Requirements Verification/Validation
-- Written Communication
+- Interpersonal Communication / Supervisory Skills
-- Program testing software
+- Docker/Kubernetes
-- Web-based software engineering
+- GNU Toolchains & (Gradle)
-- Fluid-Dynamics/3D API Programming
+- Languages/Compilers/Parsing Grammars

 ## ``WORK HISTORY``